Alicehhhmm/resumemy/pages/zh/demo/index.md

 ---
-title: 中文模式 Demo
+title: Demo
-layout: default
+slug: Demo
 ---

+# Demo

+This is a demo md file